 When you click, the CircuitLab software opens in a new tab in your browser.
 You can run a simulation of the circuit pictured, and then you can modify the circuit and run it again.

-While simulation can never replace the experience and intuition that one can gain from hands-on electronics experimentation, it's a handy tool to make learning electronics faster and easier.
+While simulation can never completely replace hands-on electronics experimentation, it's a handy tool to make learning electronics faster and easier.

 For online resources in these topics, we recommend these courses which provide excellent written lecture notes and/or video lectures:

 Michael F. Robbins holds the S.B. in Electrical Science and Engineering and the M.Eng. in Electrical Engineering and Computer Science degrees both from the Massachusetts Institute of Technology.
-Mike is the co-founder of CircuitLab, Inc. and developer of the CircuitLab circuit simulation software used by academic institutions, engineers, and hobbyists worldwide.
+Mike is the co-founder of CircuitLab, Inc. and developer of the CircuitLab circuit simulation software used by universities, hobbyists, and practicing engineers in 196 countries.

 In the next section, Schematics & Simulations Tutorial, we'll briefly introduce how to use the schematic capture and circuit simulation features built into this interactive book.